 A few months later: Grabbing a spectrum analyzer and a bunch of power supplies shows an indeed very healthy part.

 The YTO in question here is Avantek-branded (typical for HP), model AIL 230186.
 According to its label, it should range from 1.75 to 4.3 GHz.
 On the casing, it features an SMA port and seven EMI-shielded pins for GND, V+, V-, tuning (+/-) and FM (+/-).
 In operation, it draws +20 VDC @ 104 mA and -5 VDC @ 109 mA.
 I did not notice too much of a difference during warm-up, but I guess a rough +20% should be accounted for in the power supply.
-However, the actual oscillator will only start up once a tuning current is applied to the appropriate coil pins.
-At 61 mA (~0.91 VDC), it shows stable output of 1.54 GHz at 14.5 dBm.
+However, the actual oscillator will only start up once a tuning current is applied to the tuning coil pins, while the FM modulation input can be left unconnected.
+At an I_tune of 61 mA (~0.91 VDC), it shows stable output of 1.54 GHz at 14.5 dBm.
 The highest frequency of 4.56 GHz is reached at 190 mA (~2.78 VDC).
 Beyond, oscillation stops again.
-The FM coil is left unconnected here.

 In case anybody needs it, here is a rough outline of the tuning characteristic:

-As soon as I have time, I’ll run it past a precision source analyzer to follow up with some actual performance data.
+I plan to run it past a precision source analyzer when there’s time, to follow up with some actual performance data.